ckanofskySchool/Collin.Github.io/_DailyJournal/DailyJournal.md

 Today, I worked on organizing my documentation a little bit as well as documenting the topography project.
 I now show side projects in an appropriate portfolio page instead of being spread within my main daily journal.

 I also started the fun task of taking the loads of info within this journal, and putting them in organized sections and formats of the portfolio.
+So far, I have updated the timeline, the goals, and the hardware section(images fixed in workflow too)

 ##